What are the responsibilities and job description for the Advance Practice Practitioner position at NEIGHBORHOOD FAMILY PRACTICE?

 - Graduate Degree (Master’s or Doctorate) from accredited program

-- Minimum of 2 years as healthcare practitioner in family medicine, internal medicine or similar clinical setting preferred.
+- 2 years as family or internal medicine practitioner preferred

 Skills and Knowledge: